Competitive, one-upping moms. Whhhhhhyyyyyyy.

 She mentioned that her oldest was going to a new school in the fall and I asked where the kiddo was going to be.
 The mom goes on to tell me how her kid is going into the high school medical academy.
 I’m confused.
 There’s a medical academy for high school students?
 She says “Oh its at _______.”
 I say, “Oh!
 She’s going to _____ High!
 That’s a good school.
 My friend’s kids go there.”
 She gets affronted and reiterates that her darling is in a special academy there.
 Maybe it was too much sun that day, but I was legitimately confused because the school itself is a good one and has several awesome educational paths.
 So why all the fuss that the kid was going into a special academy?
 A lot of kids are in one academy or another at the school.

 So she turned her attention to K2.
 K2 looks at his buddy and tells a slightly rude joke.
 It was clearly a long standing, inside joke and K2 was confused when his friend didn’t join in.
 K2 doesn’t understand yet that jokes that are “appropriate” (I’m using the term “appropriate” loosely here) on the playground aren’t always appropriate in front of uptight parents.
-The mom then grabbed her son, made a hasty goodbye, and practically ran to her car.
+The mom then grabbed her son, made a hasty goodbye, and practically ran to her car like her pants were on fire.

 Clearly we have been booted from the game.
-At the time I thought this woman was being snooty and judgmental of me and my kids.
+At the time I thought this woman was being snooty and judgmental of me and my kids, and

 But maybe I should look at it from her point of view.
 We did roll in there like a herd of dirty turtles, covered in grit, and I bet I looked like a crazy lady.
 I’m sure she thought I was being rude and shutting down her bragging about her beloved kid.
 Then K2 makes a joke that barely substitutes some rather bad words.
 We live in a community much different from what she knows.
 I’m sure we seemed at least a little trashy from her perspective.